 What can parents expect at a diagnostic evaluation?

-If an ASD is suspected, a multidisciplinary evaluation should be conducted as soon as possible.
+If ASD is suspected, a multidisciplinary evaluation should be conducted as soon as possible.
 During these evaluations, the child and parents may meet with a number of specialists, including a pediatric neurologist or developmental pediatrician, psychologist, speech-language pathologist, and occupational or physical therapist.
 Each professional will conduct part of the evaluation, and the results will be summarized in a written report.
-In order to qualify for a diagnosis of ASD, the individual must meet the criteria established by the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR; American Psychological Association, 2000*).
+In order to qualify for a diagnosis of ASD, the individual must meet the criteria established by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5; American Psychological Association, 2013).